 Does research support the use of foam rolling?

-If you’re interested in cutting-edge sports science topics like foam rolling, please don’t miss out on your monthly free study review.
-Sign up using the form below and you’ll receive a single free study review every month.
-We only send out two newsletters every month, one with a free study review and one with a preview for our monthly research review service.
+If you’re interested in cutting-edge sports science topics like foam rolling, please sign up to our free newsletter using the form below and receive a single free study review every month!

 What are the key points?